 We have a candlestick phone in a room that also has lovely furniture and a grand piano.
 Clearly, the folks who live here are enjoying the fruits of the Roaring Twenties.
 A middle-aged woman answers that phone and we switch to a close-up of her neighbor, who is making the call to invite her and her husband over for tea.
-The couple gets crazy excited about this and grabs for their top coats and hats.
+The couple gets crazy excited about this.
+They grab their top coats and hats.
 Tea does that for some people.

 But here’s the thing: I’m taking a close look at that boiler.
-Things hydronic just jump out at me.
-This is clearly a hot-water boiler.
+Things hydronic just jump out at me and this is clearly a hot-water boiler.
 I can tell by the near-boiler piping.
 The supply and return pipes are the same size.
 You don’t have that in a steam system.
-There’s no gauge glass.
+There’s also no gauge glass, and no pet cocks that might substitute for a gauge glass.
 These folks clearly have a gravity-hot-water heating system.
 The boiler is covered with asbestos, but all the pipes are bare.
 I can see that.
 They cut to a close-up of a thermometer near the boiler.
 It reads 80 degrees.